informalsystems/vdd/fastsync/fastsync.md

 ---->

 The protocol is described in terms of functions that are triggered by (external) events.
-The implementation typically uses a scheduler and a de-multiplexer to deal with communicating with peers and to trigger the execution of these functions:
+The implementation uses a scheduler and a de-multiplexer to deal with communicating with peers and to trigger the execution of these functions: